dustinblackman/Championify/README.md

 Run Championify, the app will try and look for your League of Legends.app for you.
 If the app can't find it, browse and select your League of Legends.app.

+### "App can’t be opened because it is from an unidentified developer"
+Read [this](http://osxdaily.com/2012/07/27/app-cant-be-opened-because-it-is-from-an-unidentified-developer/) to fix it.

 ### AAHHHH!
 SOMETHING BROKE!
 IT'S ALL MESSED UP!
 Calm down, I gotcha!
 If something went wrong it means something has changed that I did not expect.
 Follow the steps [below](#uninstall) in the next FAQ question to remove Championify's builds.